METEO 3 Lesson 10 Images

 Text description of the increasing sea levels began before 1993 image.

-The image is a line graph illustrating sea level change in millimeters over a period from 1870 to 1990.
-The x-axis is labeled "YEAR" and spans from 1870 to 1990, marked at intervals of 10 years.
-The y-axis is labeled "Sea Level Change (mm)" and ranges from -50 to 250 millimeters, marked at intervals of 50 millimeters.
-A blue line represents the data, showing a general upward trend with fluctuations, indicating rising sea levels over time.
-The graph features a horizontal dashed line at the zero mark on the y-axis to indicate the starting point of measurement.
+The image is a line graph illustrating sea level change measured in millimeters over the period from 1870 to 1990.
+The horizontal axis, labeled “YEAR,” spans from 1870 to 1990 and is marked at 20‑year intervals.
+The vertical axis, labeled “Sea Level Change (mm),” ranges from −50 to 250 millimeters, with tick marks at 50‑millimeter intervals.
+A blue line represents the sea level data, showing an overall upward trend with noticeable fluctuations, indicating a rise in sea level over time.
+By 1990, the sea level change reaches approximately 200 millimeters.
+A horizontal dashed line at the zero mark on the y‑axis indicates the baseline reference level from which changes are measured.

 graphic from NOAA